rse/ipc-mutex/README.md

   This is for Node applications split into distinct processes (not created through the `cluster` module), usually running also on distinct machines.
 The coordination is performed with the help of an external lock manager.
-Currently Redis and Consul are supported.
+Currently Redis, PostgreSQL and Consul are supported.

 Installation
 ------------